-O. Glossary Term Description Aerated Wastewater Treatment System (AWTS) a wastewater treatment process typically involving settling of solids and flotation of scum; oxidation and consumption of organic matter through aeration; clarification - secondary settling of solids, and disinfection of wastewater before irrigation.
+Term Description Aerated Wastewater Treatment System (AWTS) a wastewater treatment process typically involving settling of solids and flotation of scum; oxidation and consumption of organic matter through aeration; clarification - secondary settling of solids, and disinfection of wastewater before irrigation.
 Aerobic dissolved or free oxygen is present Anaerobic dissolved or free oxygen is not present Anaerobic digestion Anaerobic digestion is a sequence of processes by which microorganisms break down biodegradable material in the absence of oxygen.
-Blackwater human excreta and water grossly contaminated with human excreta, for example toilet wastewater (although not strictly waterbased, human excreta entering waterless composting toilets is considered as 'blackwater') Domestic wastewater water arising from household activities, including wastewater from bathrooms, kitchens and laundries Effluent treated wastewater Equivalent population or Equivalent persons (EP) a measure typically used in the design of wastewater management systems which equates flows or pollutant strengths to what is typically generated by a person, for example a total wastewater flow of 490 litres per day from a dwelling with roof water supply can be described as a 3.5 EP loading where the typical flow per person is 140 litres per day Evapotranspiration the process by which water is transferred from the land to the atmosphere by evaporation from the soil and other surfaces and by transpiration from plants Greywater domestic wastewater from sources other than toilets, including washing machines and dishwashers.
+Blackwater human excreta and water grossly contaminated with human excreta, for example toilet wastewater (although not strictly water- based, human excreta entering waterless composting toilets is considered as 'blackwater') Domestic wastewater water arising from household activities, including wastewater from bathrooms, kitchens and laundries Effluent treated wastewater Equivalent population or Equivalent persons (EP) a measure typically used in the design of wastewater management systems which equates flows or pollutant strengths to what is typically generated by a person Evapotranspiration the process by which water is transferred from the land to the atmosphere by evaporation from the soil and other surfaces and by transpiration from plants Greywater domestic wastewater from sources other than toilets, including washing machines and dishwashers.
 Also generally excludes kitchen waste.
 Also sometimes termed 'sullage'.
-Human excreta human feaces and urine Land application area the area over which treated wastewater is applied i.e. the disposal area
+Human excreta human faeces and urine Land application area the area over which treated wastewater is applied i.e. the disposal area